-Chart 119: Wyoming Students'

-Over-the-Counter Medicine Use

-to Get High Sometime in the

-Past 30 Days (Females and
+Chart 121: Wyoming Students' Over-the-Counter Medicine Use to Get High Sometime in the Past 30 Days (Females and Males)

-Males)

-The percentage of Wyoming students reporting using an OTC medication to get high in the past 30 days on one or more occasions.
+The percentage of Wyoming students who reported using an OTC medication to get high in the past 30 days on one or more occasions.

-Chart 120: Wyoming Students' Over-the-Counter Medicine Use to Get High Sometime in the Past 30 Days (Race/Ethnicity)
+Chart 122: Wyoming Students' Over-the-Counter Medicine Use to Get High Sometime in the Past 30 Days (Race/Ethnicity)

-The percentage of Wyoming students reporting using an OTC medication to get high in the past 30 days on one or more occasions.
+The percentage of Wyoming students who reported using an OTC medication to get high in the past 30 days on one or more occasions.